OAGi/Score/docs/user_guide/index.rst

 This section describes code list editing when its revision number is 2 or more.

-1. Open the “Edit Code List detail” page according to `View detail of a code list <#view-detail-of-an-agency-id-list>`__.
+1. Open the "Edit Code List detail" page according to `View detail of a code list <#view-detail-of-an-agency-id-list>`__.
 The code list has to be in the WIP state, and the current user has to be the owner to be editable.
 The fields in the detail pane may be updated as follows: